dzarurizkyy/study-jenkins/002-jenkinsfile/material.md

 Pipelines also support adding environment variables.

-### Environment Variable Scope
+- **Environment Variable Scope**

   - If an environment variable is added to the pipeline, all stages can access its value
   - If an environment variable is added to a stage, it can only be accessed within that stage

-- **Environment variable example**
+- **Environment Variable Example**

   ```groovy
   pipeline {